sst/guide/_chapters/handle-routes-with-react-router.md

 layout: post
 title: Handle Routes with React Router
 date: 2017-01-10 00:00:00
-description: Tutorial on how to handle routes in your React.js app using React Router v4.
+description: React Router v4 tutorial on how to handle routes in your React.js app built with Create React App.
 code: frontend
 ---

 Create React App sets a lot of things up by default but it does not come with a built-in way to handle routes.
 And since we are building a single page app, we are going to use [React Router](https://reacttraining.com/react-router/) to handle them for us.

 Let's start by installing React Router.
-React Router can be used on the web and in native.
+We are going to be using the React Router v4, the newest version of React Router.
+React Router v4 can be used on the web and in native.
 So let's install the one for the web.

-### Installing React Router
+### Installing React Router v4

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Run the following command in your working directory.